phpdev-uk/configuration-management-ansible/workshop/notes.md

  1. Ensure the web server (in this case nginx) is installed and running.
  1. Allow incoming traffic on the HTTP port (80).

+Change into the `workshop/exercises/ex02` directory and run `vagrant up`.

-First of all, create a new playbook, `web.yml` in the `ex02/ansible` directory and add the following content:
+Create a new playbook, `web.yml` in the `ex02/ansible` directory and add the following content:

 ```
 # Web server playbook